-- 1. If the Contractor experiences system or service failure or other extraordinary circumstances that affect its ability to timely submit CalOMS-Tx, and or meet other CalOMS-Tx data compliance requirements, Contractor shall report the problem in writing by secure, encrypted email to: DHCS by e-mail at ITServiceDesk@dhcs.ca.gov before the established data submission deadlines.
+ITServiceDesk@dhcs.ca.gov before the established data submission deadlines.
 The written notice shall include a remediation plan that is subject to review and approval by DHCS.
-DHCS may, at its sole discretion, grant a grace period of up to 60 days for the Contractor to resolve the problem. - 2.
-If DHCS experiences system or service failure, an extension equal to the number of business days will be granted for Contractor data submission. - 3.
-Contractor shall comply with the treatment data quality standards established by DHCS.
-Failure to meet these standards on an ongoing basis may result in withholding DMC funds. - 4.
-If the Contractor submits data after the established deadlines, due to a delay or problem, Contractor is still responsible for collecting and reporting data from time of delay or problem.
+A grace period of up to 60 days may be granted, at the State's sole discretion, for the Contractor to resolve the problem before SABG payments are withheld.

-E. Drug and Alcohol Treatment Access Report (DATAR)
+- 2. If DHCS experiences system or service failure, no penalties will be assessed to the Contractor for late data submission. - 3.
+Contractor shall comply with the treatment and prevention data quality standards established by DHCS.
+Failure to meet these standards on an ongoing basis may result in withholding SABG funds. - 4.
+If the Contractor submits data after the established deadlines, due to a delay or problem, Contractor is still responsible for collecting and reporting data from time of delay or problem. - E. Drug and Alcohol Treatment Access Report (DATAR)